Taplow United F.C.: History

 The football club was formed, by former pupils of Slough Secondary School in 1923 and were originally called Old Paludians.

 In the 1994–95 season the club joined division one of the Chiltonian League.
 In 1998 the club then changed its name to Taplow United.
 In 2000 the Chiltonian league merged into the Hellenic Football League, but the club did not join the merged league and moved to the East Berkshire Football League instead.
 In the 2004–05 season the club moved to the Reading League.

 Ground

-Taplow United play their home games at Stanley Jones Memorial Ground, Berry Hill, Taplow, Berkshire SL6 0DA.
+Taplow United play their home games at Stanley Jones Memorial Ground, Berry Hill, Taplow, Buckinghamshire SL6 0DA.
 The club has played here since 1955, previously having played at Lascelles Road.